Ira Allen Chapel: Pipe organ

 The original organ installed in the Ira Allen Chapel was a three-manual, electro-pneumatic Welte-Mignon Philharmonic Pipe Organ.
 The manual compass was CC to C4 (61 notes).
 The pedal compass was CCC to G (32 notes).
-The wind chests of the manuals featured superoctave couplers (4'), which extended the compass of the keyboards to 73 notes.
+The wind chests of the manuals featured super-octave couplers (4'), which extended the compass of the keyboards to 73 notes.
 There was also installed a reproducing console, which played recorded rolls in detail utilizing pedals, swells, and tempo characteristics of renown organists.

-During the chapel's dedication ceremony of 14 January 1927, the organ was played by Dr. T. Tertius Noble, the organist of St. Thomas' Church of New York, who concluded the event with two organ recitals composed of classical pieces, and an original piece that was said to have demonstrated the capabilities of the instrument.
+During the chapel's dedication ceremony of January 14, 1927, the organ was played by Dr. T. Tertius Noble, the organist of St. Thomas' Church of New York, who concluded the event with two organ recitals composed of classical pieces, and an original piece that was said to have demonstrated the capabilities of the instrument.

 In 1985, the pipe organ was removed due to building renovations requiring the installation of a new airshaft in place of the organ's pipes.
 The installation of a new pipe organ was estimated to cost in the millions of dollars, and was further anticipated to have complications due to the effect of varying temperature and humidity on the organ's intonation system.
 The prospect was thus determined to be cost-prohibitive.
 However, in August 2004, a new Rogers Trillium 3 digital electronic organ was installed (costing about $100,000).
 Organ enthusiasts have argued against the authenticity of the digitally re-created pipe organ sound.